StackVista/stackstate-docs/develop/developer-guides/custom-functions/id-extractor-functions.md

 ID extractor functions are powered by a Groovy script, which is executed on each to be processed topology element.
 The function is therefore stateless.
 There is a separate ID extractor for components and relations.

-A list of all ID extractor functions is available in the StackState UI, go to the page **Settings** > **Topology Synchronization** > **Id Extractors**.
-You can also create your own ID extractor here by clicking **ADD ID EXTRACTOR FUNCTION**
+A list of all ID extractor functions in your StackState instance is available in the StackState UI, go to the page **Settings** > **Topology Synchronization** > **Id Extractors**.
+You can also create your own ID extractor here by clicking **ADD ID EXTRACTOR FUNCTION**.

 ![Id extractor](../../../.gitbook/assets/v45_idextractor.png)

-The ID extractor function has parameters.
-Only one parameter is required to function properly - the system parameter `element` that is of type JSON.
+An ID extractor function has parameters.
+Only one parameter is required - the system parameter `element` that is of type JSON.
 This is input to the script for execution.
 In topology synchronization, the `element` will contain the element payload.
 The ID Extractor can produce the following information from the external data in the `element` parameter:

 * A `type` - for the component/relation.
 Used for differentiation in later steps.
 * An `externalId` - the identifier with which the element can be identified in the external source.